ixaixim/rqcopt-reimplementation/README.txt

 But it seems that the initial direction is relevant for final precision

 NOTE: jax numpy DOES NOT DO AUTOMATIC UPCASTING, you have to make sure every matrix you deal with is in the highest precision.

+Added: right to left sweep.
+Test for shallow circuits with same layout, but different gates.

+Q for isabel:
+top-bottom sweep after the bottom-top sweep: it makes sense to store the recently updated bottom envs from the bottom-top sweep.
+We use these layers in the top-bottom.
+Right?
+I.e. no need for a new computation from zero.